jordanxlau/course-booking-app/README.md

 # course-booking-app
-Android app coded from scratch in Android Studio by @jordanxlau, @achawathe, @EricVan14, @noobstang and @michaeltsoon.
-This app will "implement a basic course selection service for students and instructors.
-Students will be able to search for a course, instructors will be able to edit details about their own course, and an administrator will manage users and courses."
-Coded for SEG2105.
+Android application coded from scratch in Android Studio by @jordanxlau, @achawathe, @EricVan14, @noobstang and @michaeltsoon.

+This app implements a basic course selection service for students and instructors.
+Students are able to search for a course; instructors are able to edit details about courses; and administrators are able to manage users and courses.

+Project developed for SEG 2105, University of Ottawa.